GinaGd/100daysofcode/README.md

 Note that the project on ongoing and share in this repository are belonging to the work I am doing with freecodecamp.
 Using this content to make some test with Github.
-And will delete it later
+I will delete it later